radioactive-labs/plutonium-core/lib/plutonium/interaction/README.md

 - `Success`: Represents a successful operation
 - `Failure`: Represents a failed operation

-Both can now have an associated response set via `with_response`.

 ### Plutonium::Interaction::Response

-Represents controller operations that can be performed as a result of a successful interaction:
+Represents controller operations that can be performed as a result of a successful interaction.
+We ship with these out of the box:

 - `Plutonium::Interaction::Response::Redirect`
 - `Plutonium::Interaction::Response::Render`